 with thermal occupation $\bar{n}_k = [\exp( \beta \omega_k) - 1]^{-1}$.
 In this case, the integral in Eq.~\eqref{traceintegral} can be evaluated analytically.
 Details following the method of Agarwal~\cite{Agarwal2010} are given in Appendix \ref{Appendix:thermaltrace}.
 Plugging the result, Eq.~\eqref{appendixSfinal}, into the general formula, Eq.~\eqref{spinmatrixelementstimet}, gives the matrix elements of the reduced spin state,

 These dynamics are nontrivial for the spin coherences, while the diagonal matrix elements ($m = m'$) do not evolve.
-For small bath temperatures, $\beta \rightarrow \infty$, this equation approaches the closed, unitary situation where the spin coherences dynamically evolve along with the vibrational modes, but they do not decay.
+For small bath temperatures, $\beta \rightarrow \infty$, this equation approaches the situation where the spin coherences dynamically evolve along with the vibrational modes, but they do not experience decay and revival.
 Finally, we note that, although we have focused on the reduced spin state $\hat{\rho}(t)$ the dynamical map above can be applied to any operator by decomposing it in the $\hat{j}_z$-basis.

-We can also consider Eq.~(\ref{eqrhoMMprimeInitial}) as arising from the correlation functions of the modes operators.
+We can also consider Eq.~(\ref{eqrhoMMprimeInitial}) as arising from the correlation functions of the mode operators.
 Defining a quadrature operator for mode $k$ (giving the unnormalized position quadrature when $\eta_k$ is real),

 we note that if one has a Hamiltonian of the form in \erf{eqSpinMutipleHOModeCoupling1}, and the initial state of the vibrational modes is thermal, then the quadrature correlation function of the modes is given by (see Appendix~\ref{Appendix:correlation}),